gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 the SCTP common header and the CRYPTO chunk header.

-Depending on the specification for the chosen Protection Engine, when forming the ENCRYPT chunk header the CRYPTO chunk Handler may set the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}).
+Depending on the specification for the chosen Protection Engine, when forming the CRYPTO chunk header the CRYPTO chunk Handler may set the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}).

-An SCTP packet containing an SCTP ENCRYPT Chunk SHALL be delivered without delay and SCTP bundling is NOT PERMITTED.
+An SCTP packet containing an SCTP CRYPTO chunk SHALL be delivered without delay and SCTP bundling is NOT PERMITTED.

-## Encrypted Data Chunk Reception {#data-receiving}
+## Protected Data Chunk Reception {#data-receiving}

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECT PENDING state, it MAY handle key management inband depending on how the specification for the chosen protection engine has been defined.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTION PENDING state, it MAY handle key management inband depending on how the specification for the chosen protection engine has been defined.
 In such case, the CRYPTO chunk handler will receive plain control chunks and CRYPTO chunks from the SCTP Header Handler.
 CRYPTO chunks will be forwarded to the protection engine whilst plain control chunks will be forwarded to SCTP chunk handler.
-During PROTECT PENDING state, plain control chunks and CRYPTO chunks CANNOT be bundled within the same SCTP packet.
+During PROTECTION PENDING state, plain control chunks and CRYPTO chunks CANNOT be bundled within the same SCTP packet.

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO chunk handler will receive CRYPTO chunks from the SCTP Header Handler.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk handler will receive CRYPTO chunks from the SCTP Header Handler.
 Payload from CRYPTO chunks will be forwarded to the protection engine in use for that specific association for decryption, the protection engine will return